Marketing automation tools represent perhaps the most significant leap forward in our industry in the last two decades.

 Pricing for CRMs and marketing platforms varies based on:

 10,000 contacts is the standard threshold for enterprise packages.
-Most large organisations will have an active contact database of more than 10,000 people, and each platform prices big databases differently.
+Most large organisations will have an active contact database of more than 10,000 people, and each platform prices larger databases differently.

 There’s no one-size solution for marketing platforms.
 Standard features vary across Marketo, HubSpot and Pardot, so it’s always worth weighing up the cost of extra functionality against your need for the capability.